m0ndial/Android-Bloatware-Uninstaller/README.md

-# ADB Bloatware Uninstaller Script
+# Android Bloatware Uninstaller

-ADBBloatwareUninstallerScript is a simple Powershell script that helps you uninstall system apps.
+Bloatware Uninstaller Script is a simple Powershell script that helps you uninstall system apps.
 It is easy to use as well as customise.

  - You can create your personalized list of packages to uninstall!
  - Compatible with Windows.